-There are a range of loans you can apply for with bad credit.
+There are a range of bad credit loans available online.
 Many people may be concerned that their credit score will stop them from getting the finance they need, however this simply is not the case.
 There are a whole host of lenders who can accommodate for borrowers with varied financial histories.

 You don’t need an excellent credit score to get the finance you need.
 Many of our trusted partners accept borrowers with bad and fair credit ratings, visit our compare loans UK page to find out more.
 The table below shows the various different loans you can get with bad credit through Forces Compare: